artemasmith/supercop/README.md

 # WIP: Supercop

-This gem allows you to combine multiple linters in one place and run them alltogether with tabled report.
-You should specify which linters you would use, for example rubocop, reek, scss_linter etc. Gem would load them and run checks.
+This gem allows you to combine multiple linters in one command and run them alltogether with tabled-view report.
+You should specify which linters you would use, for example rubocop, reek, scss_linter etc. Gem would load them if they are not installed and run checks.

 One gem for rule them all:)